l-laura/l-laura/README.md

 **What I’m seeking 🔭**

 I aspire to develop data analysis and machine learning solutions that help us lead smarter and more sustainable lifestyles.
-If you are seeking to fill an all-rounder position that makes use of my experience with full stack development, Docker, CI, scripting, and ML & data analysis frameworks, contact me over LinkedIn!
+If you are seeking to fill an all-rounder position that makes use of my experience with full stack development, Docker, CI, scripting, and ML & data analysis frameworks, get in touch!

 **Credits 🌱**